Events & Education

 Created, produced, and hosted by Dairy Connection, CONNECT U is an online educational resource featuring presentations on a variety of dairy science topics.
 This easily-accessible, low-cost (often free) education and technical information platform is geared to assist cheesemakers, cheese retailers, and anyone interested in diving into the science of making cheese, yogurt, and other dairy products.
 All presentations are available a la carte, and new content and topics are added regularly.
 Learn more and enroll here: https://connectu.dairyconnection.com

-The Science of Cheese: Advanced Level | Cornell University | Ithaca, NY: October 16-17, 2025
+The Science of Yogurt and Cultured Dairy Products: Basic Level | Cornell University | Ithaca, NY: April 28, 2026

 Artisan Food Safety Resource Hub | Online